Farrell factoring in Murrayfield weather forecast

 |Coverage: Live on BBC One, BBC Radio Ulster and the BBC Sport website & app; live text commentary on BBC Sport website & app.

-Ireland coach Andy Farrell admits the possibility of freezing weater at Murrayfield has been part of his thought process heading into Sunday's big Six Nations game against Scotland.
+Ireland coach Andy Farrell says the possibility of freezing weather at Murrayfield has been part of his thought process heading into Sunday's huge Six Nations game against Scotland.

-Farrell said on Friday that he has been in contact with a weather "specialist" although the coach is confident his players will be ready any inclement conditions that do arise.
+Farrell said on Friday that he has been in contact with a weather "specialist" although the coach is confident his players will be ready for any inclement conditions that do arise.

-"The coldest day of the year so far was yesterday and we went outside and trained fully in that for a good hour and 10 minutes," said the Irish coach.
+"The coldest day of the year so far was yesterday and we went outside and trained fully in that for a good hour and 10 minutes," he said.

 "So we're prepared.
 We prepared pretty well yesterday."